Meteor spacecraft family

 The Meteor-M satellite.
 Credit: VNIIEM

-The Meteor-M satellite at the end of the assembly.
+The Meteor-M satellite near the completion of its assembly.
 Click to enlarge.
 Credit: VNIIEM

-The Soviet Meteor series of meteorological satellites were introduced in 1969, preceded by three years of flight testing of experimental satellites, identified only as numbered Cosmos spacecraft.
-In the 1970s, Soviet TV viewers could already see black-and-white images of cloud cover from space during weather forecasts.
+The Meteor family of meteorological satellites was introduced in the USSR in 1969.
+It was preceded by three years of flight testing of experimental satellites, identified only as numbered Kosmos spacecraft.
+But in the 1970s, Soviet TV viewers could already see black-and-white images of cloud cover from space during weather forecasts.

 Origin of the Meteor satellite network